Knitting Tools and Gadgets

 - I would select chunky based yarn.
 This will allow you to be more forgiving in the learning process of learning how to hold your yarn and getting used to the motion of knitting needles.

 - Look for yarn that the plies have a nice twist to it.
 This will help you to prevent not inserting your needles through going through plies instead of loops.

 - Look based on price.
-You want affordable yarn that you don’t mind using as sample project yarn.
+You want an affordable yarn that you don’t mind using as a sample project yarn.
 For myself, I may unravel the sample and try again several times during practice.

 - Consider Bernat Softee Chunky or equivalent yarns.
 That is what the ball band is showing above.
 It’s affordable and in many retail stores.

-- Stay away from novelty yarn that has extra things hanging out of the yarn like eye lash yarns, fiber chunks or boucle yarn.
-Items like Roving yarn are a definite no no for the learning process as they are not wound like typical yarn and the plies can split.
+- Stay away from novelty yarn that has extra things hanging out of the yarn like eyelash yarns, fibre chunks or boucle yarn.
+Items like Roving yarn are a definite no-no for the learning process as they are not wound like typical yarn and the plies can split.
 As you become more comfortable, you can start buying this type of yarn in the future.
 For now, put that on a wishlist for a later time.